From the moment you step out of the plane, you’ll receive a warm welcome from a country known for its hospitality.

 But it’s not all about traditional media.
 Ghana’s media landscape features diverse professionals including photographers, filmmakers, animators, bloggers and social media professionals.

-Eight years ago, the country’s bloggers came together to create Blogging Ghana, a network to exchange ideas and build skills.
+A decade ago, the country’s bloggers came together to create Blogging Ghana, a network to exchange ideas and build skills.
 Today, this network thrives and it's a prime example of the collaborative nature that's common in the country.

 Every day, these storytellers are on the ground listening closely, capturing voices and helping us make sense of what's happening.